 What is the European banking union and will it prevent a future banking crisis?

 The banking crisis of 2007 and 2008 laid bare vast inadequacies in the structure and practical supervision of domestic financial institutions and the financial system.
 It also revealed shortcomings in risk management at a large number of financial institutions.
 Many of these operated across borders, and the national supervisory mechanisms were not designed to handle the strong interlinkages between European financial markets.
-As a result, the national governments in many countries were forced to intervene to prevent the financial system from collapsing.
-In the Netherlands, the Dutch government intervened in systemically important banks such as ABN AMRO, ING and SNS.
+As a result, the governments of many countries were forced to intervene to prevent the financial system from collapsing.
+In the Netherlands, the Dutch government intervened in systemically important banks such as ABN AMRO, ING and SNS (renamed in 2017 as de Volksbank).
 This had huge repercussions for the national budget and, by implication, taxpayers.

 European measures to prevent a new banking crisis

-Ever since the start of the crisis, EU officials have discussed ways and means of preventing a repetition.
+Ever since the start of the crisis, EU officials have discussed ways and means to prevent repetition.
 In May 2009, the European Commission proposed a series of reforms to create a new institutional supervision framework.
 The new European System for Financial Supervision (ESFS) came into effect in January 2011.

 The ESFS encompasses macro- and micro-prudential supervision.
 Macro-prudential supervision is concerned with preventing and curbing systemic risks to financial stability emerging from macro-economic developments.
 The European Systemic Risk Board (ESRB) plays a central role in macro-prudential supervision.

 Micro-prudential supervision aims to limit the risks posed to individual institutions.
-Micro-prudential supervision is performed by a number of European sector-specific authorities, one for the banking sector, a second for insurance companies and occupational pension providers, a third for securities institutions and markets.
+Micro-prudential supervision is performed by several European sector-specific authorities, one for the banking sector, a second for insurance companies and occupational pension providers, a third for securities institutions and markets.

 The European banking union